-The Red virtually the same as the Blue but designed for those with sub-100Mbps Internet — so I’d skip it.
+The Red is virtually the same as the Blue but designed for those with sub-100Mbps Internet -- so I'd skip it.

-Like all add-on security devices, the Firewall Blue (as well as all other versions) requires the Firewalla mobile app to work.
-And to use the app, you need a login account with Firewalla and all that implies — more below.
+Like all add-on security devices, the Firewall Blue (and all other versions) requires the Firewalla mobile app to work.
+And to use the app, you need a login account with Firewalla, and all that implies -- more below.

-In return, you can manage your home network from anywhere in the world, as long as you have Intenet on your phone.
+In return, you can manage your home network from anywhere globally, as long as you have Intenet on your phone.

 But if you're like me and prefer the web user interface, you can have that too.

 Here's how: On an Internet-connected computer, navigate a browser to my.firewalla.com, and you'll get to a page with a QR quote.
 Now on your phone, run the Firewalla app, hit the Firewalla Web button to scan the quote, and voila, you can access the device's web UI.
 The whole process is quite neat.

 The web interface makes working with things easier since you can use a big screen via a mouse and a keyboard.
 However, it has the same level of access as the mobile app.

 Effective features, flexible controls

 The Firewalla Blue has a lot of features and settings, but the following are the major categories: